JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 FIND Application WITH loginUrl = ${ param.loginUrl }
 ```

-Currently, there is no support for referencing parameters that contain arrays, even though the rules and alerts do allow this functionality).
+Currently, there is no support for referencing parameters that contain arrays, even though the rules and alerts do allow this functionality.
 Future iterations of the J1QL may contain array-traversing operators, which work out of the box with parameters.

 ## Date Comparisons